prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``http-server.http.port``:
   Specifies the port for the HTTP server.
 Presto uses HTTP for all communication, internal and external.

-* ``presto-metastore.db.filename``:
-  The location of the local H2 database used for storing metadata.
-  Currently, this is mainly used by features that are still in development and thus a local database suffices.
-  Also, this should only be needed by the coordinator, but currently it is also required for workers.

 * ``task.max-memory=1GB``:
   The maximum amount of memory used by a single task